aws-samples/aws-refactoring-to-serverless/implementation/choreography-to-orchestration/README.md

 This project is the CDK implementation of ['Convert Orchestration to Choreography'](https://serverlessland.com/refactoring-serverless/choreography-to-orchestration) pattern.
 It shows how you can convert a distributed message flow Choreography architecture to a central workflow Orchestration architecture.

 ## How it works:
-The use case is for an  application that provides recommendations to buy or sell a stock(Stock Recommendation Engine).
-Customer sends a recommendation request for a stock.
-The application broadcasts the recommendation request to multiple resources and re-aggregate the responses back into a single quote and is sent to the customer.
+The use case is for an application that place an order for a product (Order Placement Workflow).
+Customer sends a request to place an order for a product.
+The application completes a series of steps reuired to complete an order and ship the product to customer.

 ***
 ## Choreography:

-The flow starts with client submitting a recommendation quote request to the API Gateway REST API.
-Generating quotes is a lengthy process so there is no immediate response.
-The API accepts the recommendation request and returns a success or failed response.
+The flow starts with client submitting a place order request to the API Gateway REST API.
+Placing order is a lengthy process so there is no immediate response.
+The API accepts the place order request and returns a success or failed response.

-API Gateway then publishes the details into as SNS topic.
-SNS broadcasts the request to all potential recommendation resources.
-The resources use Publish-subscribe messaging model and will register (or subscribe) to the SNS topic.
+API gateway then sends the request to a lambda function, which processes the payment and persists the payment data in an Amazon DynamoDB table.
+After that, the request is published to a 'Ship Order' SNS topic.
+Using Publish-subscribe model another lambda function will register to the 'Ship Order' SNS topic.
+This function reads the data from DynamoDB table to verify if payment was processed successfully and then ships an order.
+Throws an error is payment is not processed successfully.

-The resources receives the message, runs their recommendation logic and submits their quote.
-All the quotes from resources are sent to Amazon SQS queue.
-The aggregator component then consumes the individual responses from the queue and uses an integration pattern, Stock ID to match incoming messages to the right Stock.
-The aggregator responsibility is simple to persist the details of each incoming quote into an Amazon DynamoDB table.
+After that the record in DynamoDB table is updated and the request will be forwarded to 'Update Reward' SNS topic.
+The UpdateReward lambda function is subscribed to the SNS topic.
+This function reads data from DynamoDB table and verifies is the order is shipped.
+If order is shipped successfully then the DynamoDB table is updated with the reward data, if not an error is thrown.

-Client requests the quote from using the Query REST API.
-The API reads the responses from the DynamoDB table, converts the data to JSON for the customer.
-All the components in this architecture can operate independently and asynchronously without needing a central coordinator.
+Client requests the order details using the 'get Order' REST API.
+The API reads the response from the DynamoDB table, formats the data to JSON for the customer.
+All the components in this architecture can operate independently and asynchronously without needing a central coordinator

 ## Deploy the application:
 To build this app, navigate to implementation/choreography-to-orchestration folder.
 Then run the following: